IBMa/equal-access/cypress-accessibility-checker/README.md

 ## Bugs and Issues

-All bugs or issues related to the karma-accessibility-checker code can be created in [GitHub Issues](https://github.com/IBMa/equal-access/issues).
+All bugs or issues related to the cypress-accessibility-checker code can be created in [GitHub Issues](https://github.com/IBMa/equal-access/issues).

 ## Requirements